 10. Then place the record onto a turntable.
-At arm's length now apply a light mist of the antistatic spray/anti-fungal spray to head of the GOAT HAIR BRUSH.
-Only apply a small mist. >>Make sure the goat hair brush was first cleaned with distilled water then padded dry using the rabbit cloth.<< With the record now spinning, move the goat hair brush across the grooves of the record, back and forth, while it spins.
-Do both sides.
-[FIG 6].
-Then use the CARBON FIBER BRUSH in like fashion across the grooves on both sides of the record.
-[FIG.5].
+At arm's length now apply a light mist of the antistatic spray/anti-fungal spray to head of a pad dried GOAT HAIR BRUSH.
+Only apply a small mist. >>Make sure the goat hair brush was first cleaned with distilled water then padded dry using the rabbit cloth. << With the record now spinning, move the goat hair brush